HilalAmeziane/Indeed-Job-Posting-Scraper/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## ⚖️ Legal Disclaimer

+This project is for educational purposes only.
+Before using this tool:
+- Ensure you comply with Indeed's Terms of Service
+- Respect the website's robots.txt and rate limiting
+- Do not use the collected data for commercial purposes
+- Be aware that web scraping might be subject to legal restrictions in your jurisdiction

+The creators and contributors of this project are not responsible for any misuse or legal consequences.

 ## 🙏 Acknowledgments

 - Indeed for providing job listings